Sailing superstitions

 But this was not always the belief among mariners.
 Women were not allowed on naval vessels at all and only begrudgingly on commercial vessels.

 Why?
-Well, perhaps it says more about the sailors than the women but it was decided early on that women distract sailors and hence reduced productivity and perhaps cause accidents on board.
-At some point in time, this was translated to mean \”bad luck\” where today we would just call it bad Human Resource Management.
-Further back in time it was believed that women onboard ships would simply anger the gods and this anger would lead to ominous weather and angry seas.
+Well, perhaps it says more about the sailors than the women, but it was decided early on that women distracted sailors, hence reducing productivity and perhaps causing accidents on board.
+At some point in time, this was translated to mean “bad luck”, whereas today, we would call it bad Human Resource Management.
+Further back in time, it was believed that women onboard ships would anger the gods, and this anger would lead to ominous weather and angry seas.

 The Vikings had no issues at all with women on ships so the superstition is rather localised.

-We can see evidence of this when we look at ship\’s figureheads that often displayed an ornately carved sculpture of a female or mermaid with one or two breasts exposed.
+We can see evidence of this when we look at ship’s figureheads that often displayed an ornately carved sculpture of a female or mermaid with one or two breasts exposed.

 This is arguably the most prevalently used superstition that mariners and landlubbers know about.
 Bananas are bad luck on boats.

-Like most superstitions, the etymology goes back for many years and often there are some compelling arguments to suggest that there are some true facts associated with the superstition.
-Let us have a look and see if we can convince ourselves or at least understand why the superstition came about.
-There are many theories and most seem plausible particularly when fiction is supplemented with some indisputable facts (just ask the author Dan Brown):
+Like most superstitions, the etymology goes back for many years, and often, there are some compelling arguments to suggest that there are some true facts associated with the superstition.
+Let us have a look and see if we can convince ourselves, or at least understand why, the superstition came about.

-Ethylene gas
+1. Ethylene gas

-- Fact: Bananas produce ethylene gas (C2H4), which acts as a plant hormone.
+Bananas produce ethylene gas (C2H4), which acts as a plant hormone.
 Plants have genes called ETR1 and CTR1 that regulate lots of other genes involved with growth, ageing, and cell death.

-Crawling nasties
+2. Crawling nasties

-- Assumption: Tarantulas can and will hide in bunches of bananas.
-As a sailor, having to deal with a spider the size of your hand is bad enough.
-Ships have confined spaces and lots of nooks and crannies so these monsters could stay on board indefinitely, multiply and \”kill\” all of the crew.
-A similar theory can be argued for snakes and other tropical nasties sailors were not use to.
-Ie, bad luck…
+• Assumption: Tarantulas can and will hide in bunches of bananas.
+As a sailor, dealing with a spider the size of your hand is bad enough.
+Ships have confined spaces and lots of nooks and crannies, so these monsters could stay on board indefinitely, multiply, and “kill” all of the crew.
+A similar theory can be argued for snakes, and other tropical nasties sailors were not used to.
+I.e., bad luck…

-Can\’t fish – can\’t eat
+3. Can’t fish – can’t eat

-I have experienced prejudice against bananas myself when I went on a small fishing boat I shared with the skipper and a lady in her eighties.
-The fishing was going \”not to plan\” and we needed to pick up anchor and move several times to potentially \”greener pastures\”.
-Every time we moved, the skipper would take out his phone and show us pictures of all the fish they caught \”yesterday\”.
-Mmmm… Lunchtime came and we sat down so we could eat our packed lunches.
+I experienced prejudice against bananas myself when I went on a small fishing boat I shared with the skipper and a lady in her eighties.
+The fishing was going “not to plan”, and we needed to pick up anchor and move several times to potentially “greener pastures”.
+Every time we moved, the skipper would take out his phone and show us pictures of all the fish they caught “yesterday”.
+Mmmm… Lunchtime came, and we sat down to eat our packed lunches.
 The old lady opened her lunchbox only to reveal she had a banana in there.
-After the skipper noticed the fruit he became noticeably, and inappropriately angry at the poor old duck to the point where I had to intervene and calm him down.
-He then went to the back of the small pontoon-like boat and performed a little ritual that as of today still perplexes me.
-We didn\’t catch anything that day but the effect does not prove causation – or does it?
-So bad luck and bananas may not be real to most but it is definitely very real to some…
+After the skipper noticed the fruit, he became noticeably and inappropriately angry at the poor old duck, so I had to intervene and calm him down.
+He then went to the back of the small pontoon-like boat and performed a little ritual that, as of today, still perplexes me.
+We didn’t catch anything that day, but the effect does not prove causation – or does it?
+So bad luck and bananas may not be real to most, but it is definitely very real to some.

 Whistling into the wind

-So from day one, the wind was a source of superstition among mariners from all over the globe.
-From the Japanese Fūjin, the wind god and Susanoo, the god of storms to the Viking\’s Njord, god of the wind.
+So, from day one, the wind was a source of superstition among mariners from all over the globe.
+From the Japanese Fūjin, the wind god and Susanoo, the god of storms, to the Viking’s Njord, god of the wind.
 Almost all cultures have one or more deities that control the wind…

 Other cultures may have been influenced by Greek mythology and based their wind gods on Boreas the North-Wind, Zephryos the West-Wind, Notos the South-Wind, and Euros the East-Wind.

-In any case, sailors being a superstitious bunch have always endeavoured to please the wind gods irrespective of entity name or origin perhaps simply under the belief of \”better safe than sorry\”.
+In any case, sailors, being a superstitious bunch, have always endeavoured to please the wind gods irrespective of entity name or origin, perhaps simply under the belief of “better safe than sorry”.

 So, whistling into the wind… Why is whistling into the wind on a boat bad luck?
-There is no clear evidence of where this originated from but based on the above we can assume that blowing or whistling into the wind may upset the respective wind gods.
-A sign of disrespect perhaps…
+There is no clear evidence of where this originated from, but based on the above, we can assume that blowing or whistling into the wind may upset the respective wind gods.
+A sign of disrespect, perhaps…

 Whistling causing bad luck is not confined to mariners exclusively.
-In the UK there was the belief that seven birds flying overhead and \”whistling\” also caused bad luck.
+In the UK, the belief was that seven birds flying overhead and “whistling” also caused bad luck.
 Sailors shared this superstition with others in dangerous occupations and miners in particular.
-Hearing the seven birds meant that dead sailors were warning the living of imminent and ominous danger.
+Hearing the seven birds meant that dead sailors warned the living of imminent and ominous danger.

-Other cultures equally associate whistling with bad luck such as the Russian saying \”whistling away money\” which is loosely based on the idea that whistling brings bad (financial) luck.
-Whereas in Turkey, whistling summons the devil.
+Other cultures equally associate whistling with bad luck, such as the Russian saying “whistling away money,” which is loosely based on the idea that whistling brings bad (financial) luck.
+Whereas in Türkiye, whistling summons the devil.

-So there is no doubt that whistling is perceived to be bad luck on boats.
-Don\’t do it.
+So, there is no doubt that whistling is perceived to be bad luck on boats.
+Don’t do it.
 If not for your sake, do it for the skipper…

 Tattoos